 SEVEN JOYS OF RELIGION

-The Seven Joys of Religion represent only a fraction of the Joys associated with religions.
-Religion critics rarely dispute these seven joys and avoid talking about any Joys, which religions unquestionably bring to society.
+The Seven Joys of Religion represent only a fraction of the Joys associated with main stream religions and the general belief in a god.
+Religion critics rarely dispute these seven joys and avoid talking about any Joys choosing to redirect your attention to another topic.

 Hope is the First of the Seven Joys of Religion